Stopping the Clock: Why I Capture Scent Fragments

 Scent is deeply tied to memory, yet it’s surprisingly hard to recall later.
 (I explored this more deeply in a previous piece on why smell is our most powerful sense for memory.)

-A scent can feel important in the moment : comforting, grounding, familiar… and then disappear a few days later.
-Not because it didn’t matter, but because it had nowhere to land.
+A scent can feel important in the moment : comforting, grounding, familiar… and then disappear a few days later, not because it didn’t matter, but because it had nowhere to land.

 What “tracking ” means here